lomorage/homepage/content/faq.md

 If you haven't heard of NAS before, then NAS probably won't be your best option.
 [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) is a general storage that can store everything, it also comes with application that can backup and management your photos and videos.
 Even though some NAS tried to make it easy to use, and make the operating system looks like Windows, but still it's too complicate for non-technical users when they tried to understand what is.
 Take a look at the [user guide](https://global.download.synology.com/download/Document/Software/UserGuide/Firmware/DSM/3.1/enu/Syno_UsersGuide_NAServer_enu.pdf) it's just way too much for a photo back and management.

-## 3. Any other similiar solutions?
+## 3. Any other similar solutions?

-Yes, there are other products which focuses on the vertical market, let user hosts the Photo service locally but simplies the setup and use.
+Yes, there are other products which focuses on the vertical market, let user hosts the Photo service locally but simplify the setup and use.

   - [ibi - The Smart Photo Manager](https://www.amazon.com/ibi-Organize-Privately-Smartphones-Accounts/dp/B07Y9CH817/ref=cm_cr_arp_d_product_top?ie=UTF8) with 1TB storage (**$119.99**)
   - [Monument Photo Management Device](https://www.amazon.com/Monument-Photo-Management-Device-Automatically/dp/B01M8I40A6/ref=sr_1_3?dchild=1&keywords=ibi&qid=1588828193&sr=8-3) NO hard drive (**$169.94**)